PytLab/loggers/README.md

 automatically and  'run_downloader.py' to download file freely at midnight.

 - ####To get credit automatically:####
- 1. Input your log infomation:
-    open loggers/script/emuch_logger/formdata.txt with any editor,<br>
+ 1. Input your log information: open loggers/script/emuch_logger/formdata.txt with any editor,<br>
     change the infomation according your own need, <br>
     e.g. username, password ...